karllabrador/aprilon/README.md

 I'm very newb with this stack and using this as an opportunity to get familiar.
 I'm very thankful for feedback!

-The contributors list: let me know if you're missing or want to get removed (alternatively, create a pull request).
+The contributors list: let me know if you're missing or want to get removed (alternatively, create a pull request: check ```config/contributors.json```).